-As already set out, the proposal would deliver 30% affordable housing as required by local policy (less accredit for vacant building loss) and as secured through the Section 106 Legal Agreement at outline stage.
+As already set out, the proposal would deliver 30% affordable housing as required by local policy and as secured through the Section 106 Legal Agreement at outline stage.
 This will be transferred to the new owner / applicants under a deed of variation.